AMG Group Ltd Modern Slavery Statement 2020

 AMG Group Ltd.’s Modern Slavery Statement and principles listed in this statement aim to help ensure the use of forced or involuntary labour in our supply chain is prevented.
 Along with our actions surrounding due diligence, risk assessment, audits and training, we seek to ensure our contracted suppliers are free of known labour or employment supplied by or through slavery, forced or compulsory labour or the product of human trafficking.
 Reviewing key performance indicators such as audit statistics and helpline reports on an ongoing basis allows us to update training for our staff to identify and report human trafficking and modern slavery issues, leading to continuous improvement in our practices.

-This statement covers January 1, 2019, to December 31, 2019, and has been approved by the Board of AMG Group Ltd.
+This statement covers October 21st, 2021, and was approved by the Board of AMG Ltd on 20th October 2022.